2026 Brampton Film Showcase - BAO

 Directed by Rahul Chaturvedi

 When Wall Street exec Misha Patel loses her job and visa in one blow, she’s forced back to her hometown of London, Ontario, only to find herself unexpectedly running her father’s chaotic youth hostel.
+Featuring actors Jean Yoon, Andrew Phung, and Ali Hassan.

 Duration: 9:00